indhu-coder/YoutubeAdMonetizationModeler/README.md

   With proper data preprocessing, model training, and evaluation, this model can be a valuable asset for content creators and advertisers in understanding their monetization potential and optimizing their strategies.

+Streamlit application has been created for this Linear regression model where the user inputs and prediction(pdf) has been shared in this repository.